Are you looking to get divorced fast and cheap?

 Whether you have your spouse personally served or you serve by publication you only have 120 days from the day your divorce is filed to serve your spouse.
 If you cant get your spouse served in time, your case will likely be dismissed and you will have to start the process of filing an uncontested divorce over from the beginning.

-After your spouse is served, you should be sure to file your Affidavit of Resident Witness into your divorce.
+After your spouse is served the divorce papers, you should be sure to file your Affidavit of Resident Witness into your divorce.

 Also, if you are divorcing and you have minor children, be sure to complete the COPE class and file your certificate of completion into your divorce.